Sharp Zaurus: History

-In June 2005, Sharp released the SL-C3100, which had flash capacity of the C1000 yet also had the micro-drive, and proved a very popular model indeed.
+In June 2005, Sharp released the SL-C3100, which had flash capacity of the C1000 yet also had the Microdrive, and proved a very popular model indeed.
 The 1000, 3000 and 3100 models were overclockable, boosting the device's ability to play back video more smoothly.

 In March 2006 the latest model launched, predictably labelled as the SL-C3200.
-It is basically an SL-C3100 but with the newer 6 GB Hitachi micro-drive and another tweak to the case colours.
+It is basically an SL-C3100 but with the newer 6 GB Hitachi Microdrive and another tweak to the case colours.
 The Intel PXA270 CPU is a later variant, and some would regard as inferior because it cannot be overclocked so highly.
 The kernel gained a vital tweak to the Sharp proprietary SD/MMC module and allowed 4GB SD cards to be used (and this was quickly borrowed by 3000 and 3100 owners).
 The software package gained text-to-speech software from Nuance Communications and an upgraded dictionary.

 While the SL series devices have long been sold only in Japan, there are companies in Japan who specialise in exporting them worldwide; sometimes without modifying them at all, sometimes an English conversion is available at extra cost.
 Not all Zaurus models came from Sharp with universal (100/110/240 V) power supplies (the Zaurus takes a regulated 5 V/1 A supply), so either an additional or an exchanged power adaptor would be needed, and not all exporters provide this by default.

-There are also companies in the US, UK and DE who are unofficial resellers; one notable example is Trisoft who prepare and certify the device to "CE" standard compliance.
+There are also companies in the US, UK and Germany who are unofficial resellers; one notable example is Trisoft who prepare and certify the device to "CE" standard compliance.

 Since there is no official export channel from Japan, Sharp offers no warranty or repair service outside Japan, so foreign buyers are dependent on their chosen reseller to handle repairs, usually by sending to their agent in Japan who acts as if the device was owned and used in Japan in order to have it repaired by Sharp, before sending it back to the owner.
 Whilst Zauruses are actually quite robust devices, due to their miniaturization they are not easily repairable by casual electronics hobbyists.

-In January 2007, it was reported that Sharp would discontinue production of the Zaurus line after February 2007.
-Later, in March, a European supplier tried to buy a batch of Zauruses as demand was still strong and noticed that they were all manufactured after Sharp's original cut-off date, however, Sharp was not able to explain its plans.
+In December 2008, Sharp officially announced the discontinuation of the Zaurus line, marking the end of one of the last independently produced PDAs series.